sismics/docs/README.md

 Contributing
 ------------

 All contributions are more than welcomed.
-Contributions may close an issue, fix a bug (reported or not reported), improve the existing code, add new feature, and so on.
+Contributors may close an issue, fix a bug (reported or not reported), improve the existing code, add new feature, and so on.

 The `master` branch is the default and base branch for the project.
 It is used for development and all Pull Requests should go there.